 My Daughter’s Emotional Floods – and the Unseen Damage Left Behind

-The intense and sudden screaming coming from my 8 year old might have suggested a giant, poisonous snake bite.
+The intense and sudden screaming coming from my 8 year old might have suggested a giant, lethal snake bite.
 Or a house fire.
 Perhaps even an alien abduction.
 But, no, the actual event preceding the scream heard ‘round the world was… wait for it… being told to take a shower.

 But not one minute later, she happily hopped into the shower while laughing at something funny her baby brother was doing – with zero acknowledgment of the explosion just moments before.

 It all left me scratching my head, so I went looking for rhyme or reason – preferably both.

 I recognized my daughter right away in this description of intense and sudden reactions written by Thomas E. Brown, Ph.D: “Flooding: A momentary emotion that can gobble up all of the space in an ADHDer’s head like a computer virus can gobble up all of the space in a hard drive.”

 So there’s a name for it: flooding.
 Hooray!